 I must visit Hobby Lobby once, sometimes twice a week!
-It’s my happy place and I never walk out without buying a new crafting toy, home decor, or toys for the kids.
+It’s my happy place and I never walk out without buying a new crafting toy, home decor (click here to see their latest in fall decor), or toys for the kids.
 This weekend even though I was sick, I managed to gather the little ones and make a quick stop at Hobby Lobby and found a pom pom maker.
 I had no idea such a thing existed!
 Why didn’t I know!?
 I LOVE making pom poms and I knew I had to have it!
 They come in various sizes with instructions on the back.
 They’re supposed to be easy to follow, but for some reason I didn’t get it.
 Maybe it was because I was sick, but I had to get my son to play around with it and teach me.
 Sad, I know.
 Anyways, once I got a hang of the instructions, it made total sense and it is SO easy to use.
 You get the perfect pom pom every single time!
 I decided to post the steps below along with a DIY pom pom Halloween decorations in case you guys want to see how they work.

 I decided that for my first time using them, I’ll use it to make some Halloween decorations.
 During our move this summer, we misplaced all of our Halloween decorations and costumes.
 Instead of heading out to buy more I decided to slowly make simple ones to put around the house.
 These pom pom Halloween decorations are perfect to make with the kids and clip onto curtains, garlands, or just to display on a desk.
 You can also easily glue on a magnet and put on your fridge.
 That’s something I would do if I knew Joseph wouldn’t tear them down.